bihealth/sodar-core/docs/source/dev_project_app.rst

 The following variables and functions are **mandatory**:

 ``name``
-    App name.
-If only introducing a single plugin in your app, it is recommended to have this match the app name.
+    Plugin name.
+If only introducing a single plugin in your app, this should match the app name.
+For multiple plugins within a single app, additional plugins should start with the app name, e.g. ``yourapp_xxx``.
+This ensures the correct highlighting of active apps in the UI.
 Note that the name variables of plugins are expected to be unique, although not currently strictly enforced.
 ``title``
-    Printable app title.
+    Plugin title to be displayed in the UI.
 ``urls``
-    Urlpatterns, usually imported from the app's ``urls.py`` file.
+    URL patterns, usually imported from the app's ``urls.py`` file.
+For multiple plugins within the same app providing UI views, it is recommended to only provide the UI view URLs relevant to the plugin in question.
+This ensures the correct highlighting of active apps in the UI.
 ``icon``
     Iconify collection and icon name (e.g. ``mdi:home``).
 ``entry_point_url_id``